 Recognition is easier than recall: it's hard to recollect the names of the books you've read, but seeing them in a list will instantly trigger your memory.
 This is why it is important to constantly take notes that will help you recover the learned material later.
 There is no need to copy whole paragraphs because the best way to remember is to practice.
 Notes should serve as short actionable checklists.

 But plain text is an ineffective format for notes compared to concept maps, which act like virtual whiteboards.
 Probably it has something to do with our minds not storing ideas in a document-like form in the first place.
-So I make a map for each topic in Scapple (Windows, Mac); Ideament for iOS also looks decent.
+So I make a map for each topic in Scapple (Windows, Mac).
 Traditional mind maps can work well too, but I find their tree-like structure a bit constraining.

 If you don't have a chance to practice what you learned immediately, try to get back to your notes multiple times during the following month.
 Spaced repetition helps strengthen information in memory.